 Raccoon dogs: Raccoon dogs have been found susceptible for SARS-CoV-2 infection in an experimental study.
 They propagate, excrete and transmit the virus.
-Although SARS-like viruses have been isolated from raccoon dogs in nature (11), there are no reports of natural infection of raccoon dogs in the context of the SARS-CoV-2 pandemic.
+There are no reports of natural infection of raccoon dogs in the context of the SARS-CoV-2 pandemic.